Special Olympics Logo

 This isn’t the original version of the logo; it emerged no earlier than 1979 when the “Joy and Happiness to All the Children of the World” sculpture was erected.
 Also, the design underwent several changes before it got its modern look.
 The main element of the emblem is a sphere made of five red figures, each having six arms (short lines), a torso (two vertical stripes), and a head (circle).

-• Arms hanging down signify self-doubt, as before the organization’s creation, some groups of people were unable to realize their potential.
+• Arms hanging down signify self-doubt, as some groups could not realize their potential before the organization’s creation.

 • Arms extended at shoulder height represent equality.
 Thanks to Special Olympics, individuals with disabilities are among those with similar health issues.
 They can compete on equal terms.